 In-order-to make consistent progress in relation to SEND provision, the school encourages feedback from pupils, staff, parents, and pupils throughout the year.
-This is done via pupil review meetings between SENCo and pupils and SENCo and parents, Phase Leaders and parents, parent and pupil questionnaires and discussion through progress meetings with teachers and parents.
+This is done via pupil review meetings between SENDCo and pupils and SENDCo and parents, parent and pupil questionnaires and discussion through progress meetings with teachers and parents.